For Racial Justice Protests, US Taps Tactical Border Squads

 BORTAC officers have been used to serve warrants on suspects considered dangerous, protected emergency personnel during natural disasters and were sent to Los Angeles during the 1992 riots, Fisher said.

-"What was happening in Portland is the police were not enforcing a lot the laws and it just escalated and that's the reason it's gone on well over 50 days now," said Fisher, who now runs a security company.
+"What was happening in Portland is the police were not enforcing ... the laws and it just escalated and that's the reason it's gone on well over 50 days now," said Fisher, who now runs a security company.

 Local officials have in turn accused DHS of inflaming the situation, an argument bolstered by the fact that protests grew larger as controversy intensified over the tactics of the federal agents.